-“I lived and breathed game theory in the 1980s when nobody else thought about it,” says Credere Capital LLP Chief Investment Officer, Oliver Dobbs, who studied Zoology (now called Biological Sciences) under Richard Dawkins at Oxford University, where Dobbs was also immersed in statistics and computer science.
+“I lived and breathed game theory in the 1980s when nobody else thought about it,” says Credere Capital LLP CIO, Oliver Dobbs, who studied Zoology (now called Biological Sciences) under Richard Dawkins at Oxford University, where Dobbs was also immersed in statistics and computer science.

 Game theory can inform trading convertibles by providing a framework for predicting whether, when and how a company might choose to refinance debt prior to maturity, for instance.
 Dobbs judges that, “pattern recognition and other systematic coding techniques are increasingly important drivers for the equity markets”.
 But he contends that computers cannot yet cope with the complexities of more exotic and idiosyncratic credit and hybrid instruments and finds artificial intelligence and quant driven flows are more likely to throw up precisely the anomalies that he exploits, rather than threatening the strategy.
 His early career employers, investment banks, are not putting up much fight either as their retreat from proprietary trading has left fewer competitors chasing these opportunities.